 12) Launch As Soon As Possible

 You’ll never build the perfect product or create the ideal service.
 And if you try, you’re destined to procrastinate for a long time.
 But time is our most precious resource.
-In business, there’s way too much competition to wait for the right time to launch.
+There’s way too much competition to wait for the right time to launch in business.

 Procrastinating is one of the main reasons for Startup failures.
 The right time is when you have the first version of your product and can get it out there so people can start using it.
-Ensure you position the product to the right audience, with the right price, and communicate the main benefits.
+Ensure you position the product to the right audience and communicate the main benefits with the right price.

 That’s your minimum viable product, and it’s the way every successful company is doing it today.
 You don’t need to make your first customers pay.
-It would be great to use them as beta users and let them use it for free in return for their valuable feedback.
+It would be great to have them as beta users and let them use your product for free in return for their valuable feedback.

 Too many startups have failed because they’ve waited too long to launch.
 Don’t be another one.